finaldie/ftracer/README.md

     ```

 # Enjoy and Analysis the Report
-For now, open the `report.txt` and enjoy it.
+For now, open the `/tmp/trace_report.txt.threadid` and enjoy it.
 The example like:
 ```c
  1x main(/home/username/github/ftracer/example/test.c:44) - (called from ??:0)
 ..
 3x a(/home/username/github/ftracer/example/test.c:36) - (called from test.c:45)